-In Florida, Can You Commit Rape Against Your Spouse?
+In Florida, Can You be Charged with Rape Against Your Spouse?

 This is a very common question we hear people ask.
 A great deal of confusion on this matter comes from a misconception that all sexual conduct within a marriage or domestic partnership is consensual because it occurs within the confines of the relationship.
 This, however, is not true and Florida law applies just as much to your spouse as it would to a person you have no relationship with.Schedule a Free Consultation Now

 In the State of Florida, “rape” is the day-to-day term used in place for sexual battery.
 According to Florida Statue § 794.011, the crime of sexual battery is committed when a person has non-consensual oral, anal, or vaginal contact with another person using their sexual organ or another object.

 The central element to this crime is a lack of consent.
 Consent, according to Florida Statute, is an intelligent and knowledgeable agreement that is voluntary and not coerced.
 Secondly, a lack of physical resistance from the alleged victim does not constitute consent.